Please note this page contains relevant terms and conditions for:

 Deskspace is not included in this programme.
 We expect you to have the facilities to produce your experience already.

-In order to carry out adequate user testing, companies will have access to immersive lab space in London, Brighton, Bristol, Gateshead and Belfast (subject to opening dates), in order to test their experience adequately.
+In order to carry out adequate user testing, companies will have access to immersive lab space in Belfast, Brighton, London and North East & Tees Valley (subject to availability and site terms), in order to test their experience adequately.

 Participants will receive details to book use of the labs.